wxling002/ict381-lab-notes/LAB_0C.md

    git config --global --list
    ```

-## Exercise 3: Create repository on Github
+## Task 3: Create repository on Github

 Learn how to create a new repository on Github website.